LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 If your timezone is not on a 1-hour boundary, press **SK2** and **Right** or **Left** to adjust the timezone in 15 minute increments.

-##### Time (display format)<!-- linebreak -->
+##### UTC/Local Time (display format)<!-- linebreak -->

 This setting controls whether the value of time and date that is entered and displayed is "UTC" or "Local"

-When this is set to Local, it uses the value set in Radio Information Timezone to calculate the date and time for the clock date and satellite passes
+When this is set to **No**, it uses the value set in Radio Information Timezone to calculate the date and time for the clock date and satellite passes

-If "UTC" is selected, all dates and times displayed will have UTC after the value to indicate that UTC is being used.
+If **Yes** is selected, all dates and times displayed will have UTC after the value to indicate that UTC is being used.
-If "Local" is selected, dates and times do not show any text to indicate that Local time is use
+If **No** is selected, dates and times do not show any text to indicate that Local time is use.

 ##### Show dist(ance)<!-- linebreak -->